TheSkyler-Dev/Multiconvert/README.md

 # Multiconvert
-A repository for a basic scientific unit converter I am developing as a project in my Apprenticeship.
-Contributions are welcome.
-No major releases yet.
+Multiconvert is a procedurally coded, terminal-based scientific unit converter that can convert time, temperature and mass.

 ## Dependencies